netlify/templates/src/site/template/hugo-starter-blog-theme-kaldi.md

   - babel
 ---

-A Hugo boilerplate for creating a small business site with a blog, backed with [Netlify CMS](https://www.netlifycms.org) for content authoring.
+A Hugo boilerplate for creating a blog site backed with [NetlifyCMS](https://www.netlifycms.org) for content authoring and [Netlify Identity](https://www.netlify.com/docs/identity/) for CMS user authentication.

 It has an asset pipeline using Gulp and Webpack for processing JavaScript with Babel, and CSS with PostCSS.